4.1.5. Attributing transport features

 Use the Type + Proper name format for railway stations (sidings, platforms, stops, block posts, and station parks).

 Enter cardinal numbers for station names rather than ordinal.
 For example: 100 km, not 100th km.

 For example: Losinoostrovskaya Station, Moscow-Passazhirskaya-Yaroslavskaya Station, Beloozerskaya Platform, 100 km Stop, Yuzhny Block Post, Perovo Park A Station).

 Use uppercase and lowercase letters in names as follows:

 Attention.
 For common and frequent terms that form part of the actual name of the station, as well as the names of the “For caption the map” type, you must use the following abbreviations:

 - For railway stations: Capitalize all words in the proper name.
 Don't capitalize the type of toponym.

 - For platforms and railway stops: Capitalize the first word in the proper name.
 Don't capitalize the item type or other words (except for proper names included in the name).

 - Tovarnaya — “Tov.”

-General rules for drawing and adding attributes to rapid transit stations can be found in section 3.13.
+The general rules for drawing and adding attributes to rapid transport items are described in Section 3.13.
 Transport: rapid.